 - 1 egg for egg wash

 - Transfer the dough to a lightly oiled bowl, turning once to coat the dough.
 Cover the bowl and set it aside at room temperature.
 After 30 minutes uncover the bowl, lift one side of the dough over into the middle of the dough.
 Repeat with the other three sides of the dough then flip the dough over.
 Cover the bowl and after 30 minutes repeat the procedure.
 Cover the bowl and after 60 minutes repeat the procedure.
-Cover the bowl and after 60 minutes repeat the procedure one last time (total ferment time is 3 hours) then turn the dough out onto a lightly floured surface.
-Do not knead out the air.
+Cover the bowl and after 60 minutes repeat the procedure one last time.
+By now the dough should be lively, elastic and airy.
+If the dough is still sluggish give it another hour or two at room temperature.

 - While the dough is fermenting, prepare the butter package.
 Draw an 8" square in the center of a piece of parchment paper.
 Flip the paper over and line the 4 sticks of butter, side by side, in the middle of the square.
 Fold the parchment over the butter.
 Use a rolling pin or other heavy object (I use the flat side of a meat tenderizer) and rearrange the edges of the butter as needed.
 Fold the butter into the parchment and place in the refrigerator.
 30 minutes before the dough is finished fermenting, remove the butter from the refrigerator.
 (If your kitchen is very warm, take the butter out 10 minutes ahead.)
 The butter should be firm and cool but a little flexible for layering into the dough.

-- Roll the dough to a 10" square.
+- Turn the dough out onto a lightly floured surface.
+Do not knead out the air.
+Roll the dough to a 10" square.
 Once you have a square, roll from each of the four sides to form a 3" flap of the dough, leaving the center thicker than the flaps.
 You should end up with a square with four "flaps" coming out from the corners.
 Now it's time to layer in the butter.

 - Unwrap the butter and place it in the middle of the square.
 Fold the flaps so they overlap and enclose the butter, pinching in the corners as necessary to glue the seams together.
 You should now have an 8" square of dough with the butter enclosed.
 Use the rolling pin to gently press on the square to flatten it.
 Roll the dough to a 8" x 24" rectangle.
 Take your time to roll gently and evenly so the butter stays in one layer in the dough.